nightwolfx2/HackTheBox/README.md

-I'm planning to release custom exploits for HTB inactive machines to spawn reverse shells on each machine whenever possible.
+I'm planning to release custom exploits for HTB inactive machines to spawn reverse shells on each machine whenever possible as part of my OSWE Prep.